 Some of the advantages are as follows:

-- First and foremost advantage of Euribor is the determination of pricing of all our floating rate loans and deposits.
+- The first and foremost advantage of Euribor is the determination of pricing of all our floating rate loans and deposits.
 Loans and Deposits are linked to Euribor rates and change in these rates directly impact the lending and deposit rates.

 - Euribor rates trend can help in identifying the movement of interest rates which can be used for various analytical purposes and enable monetary policy and allow central bankers to make better policy decisions.

-One of the biggest disadvantage which has time and again emerged is the collusion and manipulation observed by panel banks affecting the determination of fair and transparent Euribor rates.
+One of the biggest disadvantages which has time and again emerged is the collusion and manipulation observed by panel banks affecting the determination of fair and transparent Euribor rates.

 - Euribor rate is the rate at which banks are willing to lend and this rate may be higher or lower than the Euribor rate and doesn’t necessarily need to be the same itself.
 The other term which is less popular but used in sync with Euribor is Euribid which is the rate at which bank is willing to borrow from each other.
 Thus it is the offered rate and Euribid is the bid rate.